dnmort/Data-Science-Projects/DataCamp Projects/SQL/README.md

 - **html** copies of the completed projects are located in the folder *HTMLs*
 - **pdf** copies of the completed projects are located in the folder *PDFs*

-*Note*: Much of the content in these files, especially that found in markdwon cells, is not my original work.
+*Note*: Much of the content in these files, especially that found in markdown cells, is not my original work.

+The folder **Symphony Celebration_ SQL Certification** contains an unguided project, which I completed to earn my Data Analyst certification from DataCamp.